 - Invite people to tie yellow ribbons to a prayer tree or railings as a sign of their prayer and support for all who are bereaved.

-- Open your church for private prayer, if you are able.
+- Open your church for private prayer.